The Absolute Best Rooftop Bars in Nashville

 L27 Rooftop Bar

-The Thompson Hotel in the Gulch has the benefit of being close enough to downtown to make it an easy walk, scooter trip or Lyft but still offers enough distance from the mayhem of Lower Broad that it’s a nice alternative to lay your head at night.
-Their LA Jackson rooftop bar is another prime amenity with floor-to-ceiling windows revealing a wraparound vista of the city and the rolling hills beyond the urban core.
-The food menu features fantastic classic bar snacks like garlic-parmesan fries and a delicious double-stack cheeseburger, and the drinks are great, too.
+The Thompson Hotel in the Gulch is close enough to downtown to make for an easy walk, scooter trip, or rideshare destination, and it offers just enough distance from the mayhem of Lower Broad.
+The hotel's L.A.
+Jackson rooftop bar shines with floor-to-ceiling windows revealing a wrap-around vista of the city and the rolling hills beyond the urban core.
+The food menu satisfies with fantastic, classic bar snacks like garlic-parmesan fries and a delicious double-stack cheeseburger, and the drinks are great, too.

 Bobby Hotel Rooftop Lounge

-Bobby is a downtown boutique hotel that seeks to stand out in a crowded hospitality market, and their rooftop is definitely a differentiator.
+Bobby, a downtown boutique hotel, stands out in a crowded hospitality market for several reasons, and a big one is its rooftop bar.
 In addition to private cabanas where you can sip a cocktail or cold beer poolside, Bobby features one of the most novel bars in the entire city.
-During the construction of the hotel, they shut down the entire street below to crane up a vintage 1956 Scenicruiser bus where guests can hop aboard to take a trip to tequila town or a gin journey.
+During the construction of the hotel, they shut down the entire street below to crane up a vintage 1956 Scenicruiser bus where guests can hop aboard to take a trip to tequila town or head out on a gin journey.

 Dierks Bentley’s Whiskey Row

-With the rooftop arms race that’s going on downtown, every venue looks for something to brag about.
-At Dierks Bentley’s Whiskey Row, they boast “The Tallest Rooftop Bar on Broadway,” thanks to the fact that their building happens to be on a small rise on the high side of the street.
-There’s more to love at Whiskey Row than just the altitude thanks to a separate entrance from the street that allows guests to head straight upstairs without fighting their way through the crowds, and great food, drink and music once they arrive on top.
+With the rooftop arms race tearing across downtown, every venue looks for a little something extra to brag about.
+Dierks Bentley’s Whiskey Row boasts that its rooftop bar soars the highest (it's one of two Broadway bars that make that claim), thanks to the building’s fortunate location on a small rise on the high side of the street.
+There’s more to love at Whiskey Row than just the altitude though, thanks to a separate entrance from the street that allows guests to head straight upstairs without fighting their way through the crowds.
+Then there’s the great food, drink, and music once they arrive on top.

 Florida Georgia Line House

-In Nashville, “SoBro” stands for “South of Broadway,” but at the FGL House there are always plenty of Southern Bros in attendance as they worship at the altar of their heroes, Florida Georgia Line.
-It’s all in good fun though at this multi-level entertainment complex where the music is pumpin’, the bass is thumpin’ and the drinks are flowing, especially at the popular Cruise Rooftop Bar.
+In Nashville, “SoBro” stands for “South of Broadway,” but at the FGL House there are always plenty of Southern bros in attendance as they worship at the altar of their hero, Florida Georgia Line.
+It’s all in good fun though at this multi-level entertainment complex, where the music is pumpin’, the bass is thumpin’, and the drinks are flowing, especially at the popular Cruise Rooftop Bar.
 A tight menu of tasty bar food adds to the fun, and live musical acts or DJs provide the soundtrack.

 The Lookout at Ole Red

-While these two rooftops are ostensibly separate venues, you can pretty much just walk from one to the other across the top of the building they share.
-On Luke Bryan’s side of the roof the menu skews toward sushi, an unusual choice for a landlocked state, but whatever… Jason Aldean features downhome Southern fare from skillets of cornbread to meatloaf and steaks.
-Both bars offer plenty of fun, though, with live music and extensive beer and liquor selections.
+While these two rooftops are ostensibly separate venues, you can walk from one to the other across the top of the building they share.
+On Luke’s side of the roof, the menu features some fairly upscale bar fare, including grilled salmon, shrimp scampi, and a massive ribeye.
+Jason Aldean’s features downhome Southern fare from skillets of cornbread to meatloaf and steaks.
+Both bars offer plenty of fun though, with live music and extensive beer and liquor selections.